 Stockpots with a colander insert for draining pasta.
-Make perfect pasta everytime with a pasta pentola pot Not for use with induction ranges.
+Make perfect pasta everytime with a pasta pentola pot.

 Rectangular roasting pans are deeper and heavier than bake pans.
 They are designed to cook turkeys, chicken, pork loins and other meaty roasts.
 You can even use them to bake lasagna, shepherd's pie or other casserole dishes.

 A large, flat-bottomed wok for stir-frying.
 It also can be used for deep frying, or as a second fry pan for cooking burgers, chicken, etc.

 A Dutch oven is excellent for slow-cooked, hearty "comfort foods" that are enjoying a revival.
 Wide and deep, this professional-weight Dutch Oven is beautifully styled for convenient oven to table use.

 The French Oven features a domed lid for covered roasting in the oven.
 A rack is included to lift the food from its natural juices.

 Smaller wok without a lid.
 Ideal size for single people or small quantities.
 Similar to the chef's pan, without the lid.